wmgeolab/roadrunner_app/README.md

 Backend code for funneling data from the app into the SQL database is in "roadrunner_backend.py".

-Contact Ethan Brewer with any questions.
+Contact Ethan Brewer if you desire the original image crops used in the study or for any other questions.

 The remainder of README contains app information written by Eric Nubbe (enubbe@email.wm.edu).